The Coastal Forces Heritage Trust

 - A DVD including wartime footage and interviews

-- A collection of historic material, photographs, letters, models and memorabilia
+- A growing collection of historic material, photographs, letters, models and memorabilia

 - A memorial room and annual Remembrance Service at HMS Hornet, Gosport